MagicDuck/grug-far.nvim/README.md

 to close the buffer with the configured keybinding (see Configuration section above) or just `:bd` in order to save on resources as some search results can be quite beefy in size.

+Note that *grug-far.nvim* buffers will have `filetype=grug-far` if you need filter/exclude them in any situations.

 ## 📦 Similar Plugins / Inspiration

 - [nvim-spectre][spectre]: the OG find and replace in a buffer plugin, great inspiration!